firebase/genkit/docs/config.md

 # Configuration and Plugins

-Genkit frameworks has a configuration and plugin system.
+Genkit has a configuration and plugin system.
 Every Genkit app starts with configuration where you specify plugins you want to use and configure various subsystems.

-For example, as you might have seen in one of the earlier examples:
+Here is an example you might have seen in some of the examples:

 ```
 configureGenkit({